LabBench-Society/LabBench.Documentation/content/en/docs/administration/expriments.md

 ---
 title: Experiments
-description: Instructions on how to install LabBench
+description: The Experiment Page allows experiment management, which allows users to configure their experimental setups and export data.
 weight: 40
 ---